-Radiation therapists are responsible for accurately planning and administering the radiation treatment for cancer patients, using radiation treatment units.
-They have expert knowledge in care of the patient and anatomy, as well as radiation physics and radiation protection for the safe operation of the equipment.
-The radiation therapist counsels patients on possible side effects from treatment and provides advice on how to minimize and manage them.
-Because the course of radiation treatment often takes several weeks, a special supportive relationship usually develops between the therapist and the patient and family members.
+Radiation therapists are responsible for accurately planning and administering the radiation treatment for cancer patients.
+They have expert knowledge in patient care and anatomy, as well as radiation physics and radiation protection for the safe operation of the equipment.
+The radiation therapist counsels patients on possible side effects from treatment and provides advice on how to minimize and manage those effects.
+Because the course of radiation treatment often takes several weeks, a special supportive relationship usually develops between the therapist, the patient and family members.

 Radiation Therapists are key members of the cancer treatment team.
-They control the machines that are using high energy radiation to destroy cancer tumours.
-They do this while also protecting the healthy surrounding tissue as much as possible.
-Sometimes, the radioactive sources are put directly into the patient’s body.
-This targets the tumour from inside.
-Radiation Therapists deliver the radiation treatment with high energy linear accelerators and computer treatment verification systems.
+They control machines that use high energy radiation to destroy cancer tumours (while protecting the healthy surrounding tissue as much as possible).
+Sometimes, the radioactive sources are put directly into a patient’s body, thereby targeting the tumour from inside.
+Radiation Therapists deliver radiation treatment with high-energy linear accelerators and computer treatment verification systems.

-Radiation Therapists are also responsible for all the technical planning of a patient’s treatment.
-They follow a prescription from the oncologist (cancer specialist) and the medical physicist (specialist in physics and medicine) and make and fit devices and aids that help patients receive their treatment.
-They calculate the radiation doses, focus on the target volumes using simulators and CT scanners, make dose-related calculations, and deliver the treatment.
+Radiation Therapists are also responsible for all technical planning of a patient’s treatment.
+They follow a prescription from an oncologist (cancer specialist) and a medical physicist (specialist in physics and medicine), then make and fit devices and aids that help patients receive their treatment.
+They calculate the radiation doses, focus on the target volumes using simulators and CT scanners, make dose-related calculations and deliver the treatment.